-There were several major problems expressed in the prior Reexamination Report.
+There were several major problems expressed in the prior 2002 Reexamination Report, most of which had been identified in the August 2000 Reexamination Report.
 The Board was concerned with protecting environmentally sensitive areas and natural resources in the face of continuing development pressure.
-The preservation of the Township's rural character, a landscape where the predominant feature is the natural environment, such as open space, farmland, woodlands and water bodies, and the intrusion of development is minimal, was a dominant theme expressed in the 2000 and prior Reexamination Reports.
+The preservation of the Township's rural character, a landscape where the predominant feature is the natural environment, such as open space, farmland, woodlands and water bodies, and the intrusion of development is minimal, was a dominant theme expressed in the 2002 and prior Reexamination Reports.
 The same attributes which the Township seeks to protect, its scenic quality, natural resources and agricultural lands, are those which draw new development, which often results in the destruction of the very qualities that provide the attraction.

-The 2000 Reexamination Report noted the importance that the Township's planning program places on the preservation of small farms and the lifestyle they prompted, while also noting the difficulty in achieving this objective.
-The Report noted that the pressure on the Township's farmland and open space remains, and that increased attention and action was required to accomplish local objectives.
-The Report also suggested that the local objectives should be reexamined and expanded in order to more comprehensively address the Township's vision for the future.
-Significantly, the Report also noted that the Board would continue to examine the compatibility of lot averaging and cluster development techniques with the objectives of the Master Plan and the natural resources of undeveloped land in the Township.
+The 2002 Reexamination Report also noted the importance that the Township's planning program places on the preservation of small farms and the lifestyle they promote, while also noting the difficulty in achieving this objective.
+The Report indicated that the pressure on the Township's farmland and open space remains, and that increased attention and action was required to accomplish local objectives.
+The Report also suggested that the local objectives espoused in the Township's Master Plan should be supported by zoning ordinance amendments to more comprehensively address the Township's vision for the future.